 Table 5.2.
-CH4 and N2O Emission Factors
+Methane and Nitrous Oxide Emission Factors

-^{}Bounds for emissions of CH4 were developed based upon estimates taken from the following sources: 2006 IPCC Guidelines for National GHG Inventories, U.S. EPA Solid Waste Management and Greenhouse Gases: A Life-Cycle Assessment of Emissions and Sinks (2006), CDM AM0025 V.10, and Brown et al. Greenhouse Gas Balance for Composting Operations (2008).
+Bounds for emissions of CH4 were developed based upon estimates taken from the following sources: 2006 IPCC Guidelines for National GHG Inventories, U.S. EPA Solid Waste Management and Greenhouse Gases: A Life-Cycle Assessment of Emissions and Sinks (2006), CDM AM0025 V.10, and Brown et al. Greenhouse Gas Balance for Composting Operations (2008).
 All Emission Factors are within the range of emission factors prescribed by the IPCC.
 The default value for windrow systems (0.09 MT CO2e/MT waste) is equivalent to the IPCC default emission factor for composting.

-5.2.2.2 N2O Emissions from the Composting Treatment System
+5.2.2.2 Nitrous Oxide Emissions from the Composting Treatment System

-N_2O emission factors are selected based on the site-specific composting technologies used at the project facility to reflect the fact that some composting systems have a lower risk of emitting N_2O to the atmosphere.
+N_2O emission factors are selected based on the site-specific composting technologies used at the project facility/facilities to reflect the fact that some composting systems have a lower risk of emitting N_2O to the atmosphere.

-Projects must use Equation 5.9 to calculate the project N_2O emissions from the composting of food waste at the project facility.
-Projects must use the emission factor in Table 5.2 above corresponding to the category or categories of composting technology used on-site.
+Projects must use Equation 5.11 to calculate the project N_2O emissions from the composting of food waste at the project facility/facilities.
+Project developers must use the emission factor in

+Table 5.2 above corresponding to the category or categories of composting technology used onsite.